Press again for toolbar to return

 Clockwise from top right - Henry; Joseph William; Alfred Montague; Charles Valentine; James; Frank Allan.
 Helena purchased a commerative bell in the Wgtn Carillon and named it "Suvla Bay"

-WW2 saw Helena bake more than 4 1/2 tons of for the troops and to support family - son William, 4 grandsons and a grand daughter in war service.
+WW2 saw Helena bake more than 4 1/2 tons of for the troops and to support family in war service - son William, 4 grandsons and a grand daughter.
 She was awarded the British Empire Medal.

 Helena's last years were spent at Ward 6 at Silverstream Hospital - her contributions and effort warmly remembered by all who were the recipients of her efforts.
 She celebrated her 100th birthday with sons Frank, Jim and Joe, and surrounded by relations and friends.
 4 months later, her funeral service was held 16th Aug in the Taranaki St Methodist Church followed by her burial at the Sydney St Cem: